-The CNS is bathed in a liquid called cerebrospinal fluid, or CSF.
-CSF cushions and protects the brain and spinal cord, circulates nutrients, and removes waste from the CNS.
+The CNS is bathed in a liquid called cerebrospinal fluid (CSF).
+The CSF cushions and protects the brain and spinal cord, circulates nutrients, and removes waste from the CNS.
 CSF analysis is a useful tool in diagnosing many neurological conditions.

-CSF is collected via lumbar puncture, also called an LP or spinal tap.
-During a lumbar puncture, you will be asked to lie on your side with your knees pulled up to your chest to create space between vertebrae.
+CSF is collected via lumbar puncture, also called a spinal tap.
+During the procedure, you will be asked to lie on your side with your knees pulled up to your chest to create space between vertebrae.
 The doctor or nurse will clean an area over the spine in your lower back and insert a hollow needle between two vertebrae into the spinal canal, the space where the spinal cord is located.
 They will draw out a small amount of CSF, then bandage the puncture site.

-Lumbar puncture can be painful.
+A lumbar puncture can be painful.
 Some people have headaches or backaches after the procedure.
-You may need to lie down for a while after the LP and avoid strenuous activities for the rest of the day.
+You may need to lie down for a while after the lumbar puncture and avoid strenuous activities for the rest of the day.

 In most people with MS, CSF analysis will show evidence of elevated levels of IgG antibodies and proteins called oligoclonal bands.
 In some people with MS, another type of protein created by the breakdown of myelin is also present.
-Finding these substances indicates an autoimmune condition, but is not conclusive for MS. CSF analysis alone does not constitute criteria to confirm or rule out a diagnosis of MS.
+Finding these substances indicates an autoimmune disease but is not specifically conclusive for MS.

-Dozens of other conditions can produce MS-like symptoms, and all of these must be ruled out in order to confirm MS. The process of ruling out similar conditions is referred to as differential diagnosis.
-To list just a few, conditions that may resemble MS may include brain tumors; nutritional deficiencies; structural damage to the brain or spinal cord; infections such as Lyme disease, syphilis, and HIV; autoimmune disorders such as lupus or Sjögren’s syndrome; and inherited conditions such as mitochondrial disease and leukodystrophies.
+Dozens of other conditions can produce MS-like symptoms, and a doctor must rule all of them out to make an accurate diagnosis of MS. The process of ruling out similar conditions is referred to as differential diagnosis.
+To list just a few, conditions that resemble MS may include:

-Your doctor may be able to rule many of these conditions quickly based on your medical and family history or simple blood tests.
+Your neurologist may be able to rule out many of these conditions quickly based on your medical and family history or simple blood tests.
 Other disorders may require time and repeated tests before they can be confirmed or ruled out.
-The presence of other diseases in addition to MS may complicate the differential diagnosis and eventually result in multiple diagnoses.
+The presence of other diseases in addition to MS may complicate the differential diagnosis and may eventually result in multiple diagnoses.

 There is no cure for MS, but it can be treated.
-In recent years, more than a dozen MS medications have been approved based on clinical evidence that they can reduce the number and intensity of MS flares and slow the progress of the disease.
+In recent years, the U.S. Food and Drug Administration has approved more than 16 treatment options for MS based on clinical evidence that they can reduce the number and intensity of MS flares and slow the progress of the disease.